Legal matters

 The following are exceptions to the above:

-Where an LSB is contemplating incurring debt under any condition, it is encouraged first to contact the local ministry staff to ensure compliance to section 28 and for guidance on the process.
+Where an LSB is contemplating incurring debt under any condition, it is encouraged first to contact the local ministry staff to ensure compliance to Section 28 and for guidance on the process.

 Ministry funding to LSBs

-Funding received under this program can only be used for eligible operating expenses, (as defined in the Bookkeeping section) in the delivery of approved powers.
-Refer to the section under Revenues and expenses.
+Funding received under the LSB program can only be used for eligible operating expenses, (as defined in the Bookkeeping section below) in the delivery of approved powers (refer to the section under “Revenues and Expenses”).

-If an LSB is uncertain of their powers, they can review Regulation 737 (R.R.O 1990, Reg.737: Local services boards.
+If an LSB is uncertain of its powers, the LSB can review Regulation 737 (R.R.O 1990, Reg.737: Local Services Boards.

 Funding agreements